ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 4. **Precision and formatting of numeric values**

     Implementations must be able to read at least 32-bit float precision, though 64-bit precision is desirable for ProcessNodes other than `LUT1D` and `LUT3D`.
-Note that the specification defines the numeric values as “xs:float” type, that is, XML Schema floats.
+Note that the CLF specification defines the numeric values as “xs:float” type, that is, XML Schema floats.
 Parsers should be able to handle all of the details of this format (e.g., integers without a decimal point, missing leading 0 on decimal values, the presence of a leading “+”, etc.).
 Note that an integer is a legal xs:float.

 #### Recommendations
 XML is designed to be extensible, and XML files often contain data that was not defined in the specification.
 However, the desire for extensibility must be balanced against the need to detect erroneous content.
 On occasion, unrecognized XML elements may be detected.
 In those instances, the following logic is recommended: